 This is necessary because of a bad design decision of JavaFX (see this discussion for more details).

-lines to showPersonOverview()
+lines to showPersonOverview() the method:

 MainApp.java - additional lines to add to showPersonOverview() method